agile-ts/documentation/docs/packages/core/features/state/Introduction.md

     key: "myKey"
 });
 ```
-We recommend giving each State a unique `key`, since it has only advantages:
+We recommend giving each State a unique `key` since it has only advantages:
 - helps us during debug sessions
 - makes it easier to identify the State
 - no need for separate persist Key